Find more information on aviation and the environment:

 The CAA's role on the environment

-Aviation activity has always had an impact on the environment: both internationally through contribution to climate change and locally through effects on noise and air quality.
+Aviation activity has always had an impact on the environment: both globally through contribution to climate change and locally through effects on noise and air quality.
 The CAA encourages the industry to lead on these challenges, but has an important role to play in specific areas.
-Our roles and duties are summarised below.
+Our roles and duties are summarised below and, in more details, in our Environmental Sustainability Strategy.
 An overview of the roles of other organisations is available on our Environmental stakeholders page.

-The CAA has three key roles around aviation noise:
+The CAA has four key roles around aviation noise:

 - Monitoring noise around UK airports and publishing information about noise levels and impacts.
 We do this for a range of customers including the UK Government, airport operators, airspace change proposers and local authorities.